 This wise quote sounds like it came from a great philosopher, and it did, Shakespeare.
 How often we are limited by what we believe we are capable of.
 We give up on our dreams because we doubt ourselves.

 If you ever feel like giving up on your goals, remember this quote because who knows what you may be in the future.

 7. “Love all, trust a few, do wrong to none” –All’s Well That Ends Well

 This one is fairly self-explanatory, but it bears repeating.
 In fact, it could be some of the greatest pieces of advice of all time.

-It is amazing that William Shakespeare quotes are still so relevant more than 400 hundred years after they were first written.
+It is amazing that these quotes are still so relevant more than 400 hundred years after William Shakespeare wrote them.
 I guess human emotions and desires don’t change as much as we think.
 Shakespeare had a way of putting this that has a timeless quality that will never go out of date.

-We’d love to hear your favorite William Shakespeare quotes.
+We’d love to hear your favorite quotes by William Shakespeare.
 Please share them with us in the comments below.

 Copyright © 2012-2019 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.